Heart Attacks & Women: Know Your Risk, Know the Signs

 The first step to getting treatment is to understand the symptoms of a heart attack – and how those signs may differ among women compared to men.

-Women are just as likely as men to experience chest pain, tightness or pressure in the chest during a heart attack.
-Common symptoms also include pain along the arms, back or neck, jaw or stomach.
+Women are just as likely as men to experience chest pain, tightness, or pressure in the chest during a heart attack.
+Common symptoms also include pain in the arms, back, neck, jaw, or stomach.

 However, women are more likely to experience more subtle symptoms of a heart attack, such as: